-Targeted materials for cutting
+Targeted materials for plasma cutting process

 As we have mentioned above, a plasma torch can cut only the electrically conductive materials.
 The materials are such as steel, stainless steel, aluminium, copper, brass, and some other conductive materials.
 We should note that we can not cut plastic, wood, or other non-metallic electrically non-conductive materials using the plasma torch.

-Application of CNC Plasma Cutter
+Applications of CNC Plasma Cutting machine

 CNC laser cutting Vs. CNC plasma cutting.
 Which one is better?
 Both of them cut metals, then why the application of them is different?
 These are the common question we get from our customers.
 Well, there’s a difference between them.

 - CNC laser cutter can cut the operation, which needs a lower tolerance range.
 On the other hand, the CNC plasma cutter cuts the bevel cutting.